A low dense mounded or prostrate shrub to 0.5 metres high, spreading poetntially to 1 metre wide. It can serve as a groundcovering-shrub.

 Grevillea – was named in honour of Charles Francis Greville (1749-1809), an 18th-century patron of botany and co-founder of the Royal Horticultural Society.
 He was also a British antiquarian, collector and politician who sat in the House of Commons from 1774 to 1790.

 capitellata – Latin meaning “with a little head”, referring to the terminal heads of flowers (likely not a very useful name as many grevilleas display this trait).

-Not considered at risk in the wild, although it has a very restricted distribution.
+This species is not considered at risk of extinction in the wild, although it has a very restricted distribution.

 NSW Flora Online (PlantNET) – Grevillea capitellata profile page https://plantnet.rbgsyd.nsw.gov.au/cgi-bin/NSWfl.pl?page=nswfl&lvl=sp&name=Grevillea~capitellata

 Plants of South Eastern New South Wales – Grevillea capitellata profile page https://apps.lucidcentral.org/plants_se_nsw/text/entities/grevillea_capitellata.htm